 I’m Neil Carter, and I design stuff for a living.
 I also make video games and draw cartoons for fun, among other things.

-I use Unity to make games these days, but my old games were built from the ground up in C++.
+I use Godot to make games these days.
+Prior to that, I used Unity, and earlier still, my games were built from the ground up in C++.
 I can still just about remember how to do that.
 I used OpenGL and SDL in some of my old Mac games, and also a lot of Mac-only APIs which I regret now.

 For traditional drawing, I like Uni-pin and Pigma brush pens for linework and black fills.
 I generally colour with Winsor & Newton brush markers, or scan and do it digitally.
 I draw on any old cartridge paper, or marker pads.